-- Applicants who are have not and are not required to file a 2013 Federal Tax Return.
+Applicants who have not and are not required to file a 2016 Federal Tax Return.

-For applicants that cannot use the online IRS Data Retrieval Tool, a “Tax Return Transcript” must be requested directly from the IRS.
+For applicants who cannot use the online IRS Data Retrieval Tool, a “Tax Return Transcript” must be requested directly from the IRS.
 See Option 2 below.

-OPTION 2: Request an IRS “Tax Return Transcript” ONLINE or by MAIL
+OPTION 2: Request an IRS “Tax Return Transcript” by MAIL